maximshuklin/Schedule-mobile-app/README.md

 # Schedule-mobile-app
-Mobile application for storing school schedule and managing homework
+Mobile application for storing school schedule and managing homework.